stylify/web/content/blog/code-your-angular-website-faster-with-stylify-css.md

 // This bundles all CSS into one file
 // You can configure the Bundler to bundle CSS for each page separately
-// See bundler link bellow
+// See bundler link below
 bundler.bundle([
 	{
 		files: ['./src/**/*.html', './src/**/*.ts'],
 		outputFile: './src/styles.css',
 	},

-	// You can also split css for each component
+	// You can also split CSS for each component
 	// You can map files within the components using content comment option
 	// https://stylifycss.com/docs/bundler#files-content-option
 	// Stylify takes that option and searches for defined files.
 If defined file